wildcardcorp/castle.documentation/working-with-content/adding-content/preparing-images-for-the-web.rst

 After saving your resized image, give it a name that indicates the new size (e.g., butteryfly-resized-300px.jpg).
 The file format is most commonly .jpg (or .jpeg).
 Other common formats for images include .png and .gif.
-Take note of where you save images on your computer so that you can find them when you upload them to your Plone web site.
+Take note of where you save images on your computer so that you can find them when you upload them to your Castle web site.

 .. figure:: /_static/image_resizing.png
    :align: center